privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The `Auction` service only responds to requests from `SellerFrontEnd` service and periodically fetches private keys from Key Management Systems; other than doesn't have outbound network access.
-The proposal is that code blobs required for scoring is read at startup by Auction service and periodically Adtech can push the code to the service at run time without disrupting the service; a pull model is not allowed at this point but we would like to seek feedback about this from Adtechs.
+The proposal is that code blobs required for auction is pulled from Cloud Storage (eg. S3 / Blobstore) instance in the private VPC network as Bidding service and cached.
+The code is prefetched, updated and cached periodically.

 For every ad auction request, the `Auction` service executes seller owned auction code written in JavaScript and / or WebAssembly in a V8 sandbox instance within a TEE.